webguru103/smooch-docs/source/includes/integrations/_appuser_email.md

 ![test email forwarding](/images/test_forwarding_email.png)

-#### configuring your email provider to forward email to your Smooch mailbox
+#### Configuring your email provider to forward email to your Smooch mailbox

 During configuration, your provider may send a confirmation email to your Smooch mailbox.
 It's important to have some kind of back-end messaging channel set up on Smooch so that you can act on the confirmation email sent by your provider.